 Let us look at some of the common questions about making a family road trip to Ladakh with kids that I keep answering to readers of my blog.

-It depends on person to person to take the children of such age group because AMS does not matter concerning age or sex or any fitness level.
-It can happen to anyone of any age or sex or fitness I shall say.
+It depends on person to person to take the children of such an age group because AMS does not matter concerning age or sex or any fitness level.
+It can happen to anyone of any age or sex or fitness, I shall say.
 Personally speaking, I will not take such a young child to Ladakh.

-With less than five-year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
-You have to be vigilant and if you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight and if symptom increase then starts descending immediately.
+With less than a five-year child, I think he/she will also be NOT able to convey the uneasiness she may feel.
+You have to be vigilant, and if you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere.
+You should either descend to a lower altitude or stay at the same place to watch things overnight.
+Of course, if symptom increase then starts descending immediately.

-In general, it is fine to take the children of such age group because AMS does not matter concerning age or sex or any fitness level.
-It can happen to anyone of any age or sex or fitness I shall say.
+In general, it is fine to take the children of such an age group because AMS does not matter concerning age or sex or any fitness level.
+It can happen to anyone of any age or sex or fitness, I shall say.
 With a 5+ year child, I think he/she would be able to convey the uneasiness with little efforts.
 If you notice any such feeling or he/she tells you about such a feeling, then please do not ascend anywhere, either descend to lower altitude or stay at the same place to watch things overnight.
 If the symptom increase then starts descending immediately.